TouwaErioH/Heuristic-Algorithm/README.md

 Implementations of Heuristic Algorithm

 ## Genetic.py
-Using genetic algorithm to generate target image.
+Using genetic algorithm to generate target image(PNG).